Here we have a handpicked selection of wheelchair-friendly things to do in Liverpool, including days out and tourist hotspots near me in Liverpool.

-Wheelchair Friendly Things to do in Liverpool is a handpicked selection of wheelchair accessible attractions in Accessible Liverpool.
-The growing list includes our days out in a wheelchair, days out from other disabled bloggers and wheelchair accessible things to do we find along the way.
+This growing list includes our days out in a wheelchair, days out from other disabled bloggers, and wheelchair-friendly attractions we find along the way.

-These days out and attractions in Liverpool may also be suitable for slow walkers, people with mobility problems and mobility scooter users, although some scooters may be too big to access all or part of the attraction – Check first before you visit Liverpool, we accept no responsibility.
+These days out and attractions in Liverpool may also be suitable for slow walkers, people with mobility problems, and mobility scooter users.
+However, some scooters may be too big to access all or part of the attraction – Check first before you visit Liverpool; we accept no responsibility.

 The Mersey Ferry

 No trip to Liverpool would be complete without a trip on the World-Famous Mersey Ferry.
 There is no better way to see the fabulous Liverpool skyline than a cruise along the river.

 The main deck of the Ferry is accessible to wheelchairs and has an accessible toilet, as do the ferry terminals.
 Staff can assist people with poor mobility in getting on and off the Ferry.

 Once the beating heart of Liverpool, the Pier Head is part of the UNESCO world heritage site and is the gateway to everything Liverpool offers.

 Bask in the sunshine against a backdrop of the Three Graces, or get involved in one of the many festivals, markets and events now staged at the Pier Head.

 Access: The terrain is mainly flat, with some well-laid cobbles.
 Accessible toilet in the ferry terminal building.

 Albert Dock was the catalyst for the regeneration of Liverpool.
 A destination in its own right, the Albert Dock is home to museums, galleries, cafes, bars and shops.